Don't miss any news

 Glencore is a recycling partner

 The report also includes initial results from the strategic partnership with battery recycling company Li-Cycle Holdings Corp.
 (Glencore Battery Recycling since August of this year), which has been in place since 2023.
 Approximately 15.8 tons of lithium-ion battery modules, or 442 lithium-ion batteries, returned to Linde MH, underwent the recycling process in 2024.
-The can be used to
+The to can be used

 Online version of the 2024 Sustainability Report